DocStem/CustomReportCards-master/README.md

 3. function get_principal gets the princial name
 4. function general_average calculates the general average of a student based on courses with a Credit of 1 and numeric grade value.
 5. View activeStudents -- provides a list of students that are active, currently enrolled.
+6. StudentScheduledClasses -- a view to review what students are scheduled for including teacher, Subject school, period etc.
+7. tieredStudentScheduleClasses - a view to do 3 level tables for report cards that are used in Kindergarten.
+Grouping, Subject, Skills.

 ### Web Server Optional